-Complete information on all aspects of Studio One Artist is available in the Reference Manual PDF located within Studio One.
+Complete information on all aspects of Studio One Artist is available in the Reference Manual PDF located in the Studio One Help menu.
 The information in this tutorial covers only the basic aspects of Studio One Artist and is intended to get you set up and recording as quickly as possible.